|No offense to anyone in

 to never hedge, don't you think there's a valid reason why?

-It was also well said in an epic thread right here on Covers.
+It was also well said in an epic thread right in the Covers forum.
 "If

 you find yourself in a POSITION to hedge, you've ALREADY made a